Application Procedures & FAQ

 Will my chance of admission or financial aid be less if my materials do not arrive before the application deadline?

 Generally, yes.
-The early deadline of December 12th will allow your application to be assessed for all available fellowship opportunities.
-That said, all applications received by our final deadline of January 9th will still be considered within the normal pool of student admissions, including teaching assistantship support.
+The deadline of December 11th will allow your application to be assessed for all available fellowship opportunities.

 Are all students who are offered admission also provided financial support?